Diversity Makes a Difference

 The ratio of male to female faculty at MSOE is above average.

-About 67.2% of the students attending Milwaukee School of Engineering come from within Wisconsin.
-This makes MSOE an average school when it comes to this factor and gives it a national geographic diversity ranking of #824.
+About 62.2% of the students attending Milwaukee School of Engineering come from within Wisconsin.
+MSOE's rating of #600 puts it above the national average.

 Research Nationwide Geographic Diversity